 **By entering a Cinch RSNC event the participant is representing that he or she is in compliance with the membership requirements.
 Acceptance of an entry at an event by Cinch RSNC or its producers shall not constitute a waiver of the requirement set forth in this rule.
 Membership fees will not be refunded as a result of classifications or rule disagreements.

 **IMPORTANT – Memberships are NON-REFUNDABLE & NON-TRANSFERABLE.
 Allow 3-4 weeks for 2-way mailing & processing for receipt of your membership letter.
-The Ranch Sorter magazine is published online 6 times a year (every other month)
+The Ranch Sorter magazine is published online 4 times a year (quarterly)

 2.1 RATING SYSTEM CLASSIFICATIONS

 Cinch RSNC will track sorting dollars won and sorting dollars spent on entry fees by each contestant at all Cinch RSNC sanctioned Events.